+“The mediocre teacher tells.
+The good teacher explains.
+The superior teacher demonstrates.
+The great teacher inspires.” ~ William Arthur Ward.
 No matter what kind of teacher you are, you need to eat and pay your bills.
-And, perhaps even buy your own house!
-To learn how to get the most out of your paycheck, read How to Survive (and Perhaps Thrive) on a Teacher’s SalaryAnd, here are Kofke’s tips for living on a teacher’s salary.
+And, perhaps even buy your own house.
+To learn how to get the most out of your paycheck, read Danny’s How To Survive (and perhaps thrive) On A Teacher’s Salary.
+And here are his tips for surviving on a teacher’s salary…

 Can you own your own home on a teacher’s salary?

 Yes, you can.
 My family actually just refinanced our mortgage to a 15-year loan — and we’re on one teacher’s salary.
 My wife is a stay-at-home mom.
-You can save money even when you don’t earn much!
+You can save money even when you don’t earn much.

 3 Tips for Surviving With a Low-Paying Job

 After Tracy and I were married for a few months, we took a pen and paper with us everywhere and wrote down all of our purchases.
 Yes, this was time consuming but well worth the effort.
 I think so many people are in financial trouble because they do not know where their money is going.
 They don’t have a financial budget, and that’s imperative when you’re surviving with a low-paying job.

 After analyzing your expenses, you’ll be able to see how much you need each week for items such as food, transportation, entertainment, etc. Let’s say this amount is $300.
 Every Friday (or whatever day works best for you) take that amount out in cash.
 This will be your budget for the week.

 Tracy and I look over our expenses every so often to see if we can cut back anywhere.
 A few years ago we realized we were paying too much for our phones.
 We changed the plans on both our cell and house phones and saved over $75 a month by doing away with things we did not even use.
 We never would have realized this if we hadn’t analyzed our bills.